fwextensions/fwjs-errata/README.md

 ## `fw.shiftKeyDown()`, `fw.ctrlCmdKeyDown()`, `fw.altOptKeyDown()`

 These undocumented methods return the current state of the shift, ctrl/command and alt/option keys, respectively.
 They could be used to make a command behave differently depending on whether a key was held down while it was selected from the *Commands* menu.
 But you wouldn’t be able to tell whether the command was run from the menu or via a keyboard shortcut that included the given key.

+## `onFwWidgetLibraryChange`

+An event that Fireworks dispatches to SWF panels, possibly when the Common Library is refreshed.

 ## `fw.undo()` and `fw.redo()`